Alliedium/awesome-ansible/README.md

 ```
 nano ./hosts.yml
 ```
-* Let's see the list of hosts and their variables using the ansible-inventory command, which is used to display or dump the configured inventory as ansible sees it:
+* Let's see the list of hosts and their variables using the `ansible-inventory` command, which is used to display or dump the configured inventory as `Ansible` sees it:
 ```
 ansible-inventory -i <path to hosts.yml> --list
 ```